Chester Bridge

 The Chester Bridge is a continuous truss bridge connecting Missouri's Route 51 with Illinois Route 150 across the Mississippi River between Perryville, Missouri and Chester, Illinois.
 It is the only motor-traffic bridge spanning the Mississippi River between St. Louis and Cape Girardeau, Missouri.

 History

 Located at river mile marker 109.5, the Chester Bridge is a two-lane traffic truss bridge which was constructed by Sverdrup and Parcel and Associates, Inc. of St. Louis, Missouri.
 Construction began in 1941 and was finished in 1942 at a cost of $1.385 million (1942 dollars).

 The bridge opened on August 23, 1942, and operated as a toll bridge until January 1, 1989.
+It replaced a ferry service that had been used to cross the river for many years.
+The bridge was constructed by the Massman Construction Company and designed as a cantilever structure, which allows for longer spans without the need for supporting piers in the river channel, a key feature in large river crossings.
 The main span was destroyed by a severe tornadic force thunderstorm on July 29, 1944, and reconstructed 2 years later.
-The bridge serves about 6,400 vehicles per day.

-Up to 1989, a toll was charged for crossing the bridge.
+Future

-Inspections in 2020 showed the bridge structure to be "functionally obsolete" and in poor condition, imposing a weight limit of 25 tons.
-The Missouri Department of Transportation plans to replace the bridge by 2028.
+The first plans for a new bridge were developed in March 2018, Inspections in 2020 showed the bridge structure to be "functionally obsolete" and in poor condition, imposing a weight limit of 25 tons.
+The Missouri Department of Transportation originally planned to replace the bridge by 2028, but shortened the time-frame to 2026.
+Construction on a new bridge began in September 2023.
+The new bridge, the Don Welge Memorial Bridge, will be a more modern cable-stayed bridge.
+The estimated cost of the replacement bridge is approximately $284 million.